 During the 2013 spring session, CCH persuaded the Illinois General Assembly to protect critical funding for homeless services and prevention.
 This was secured despite a legislative session that was overshadowed by the continuing state budget crisis.
-State officials focused on where to make cutbacks in FY 2014, but programs assisting homeless people secured increases in two key areas:
+State officials focused on where to make cutbacks for the FY14 budget, but programs assisting homeless people secured increases in two key areas:

 * $9.4 million to emergency shelter and transitional housing in the budget year that began July 2013.
 This is an increase of $300,000 (3%) from FY13’s $9.1 million appropriation.
 This funds life-saving shelter to more than 40,000 adults and children in Illinois each year.

 * $4.6 million for homeless youth services.
 A $500,000 increase (12%) from $4.1 million (FY13) restores annual cutbacks begun five years earlier.
 It funds outreach, shelter and longer-term housing for unaccompanied youth who are homeless and living on their own, without parent or guardian.
 The restored funds will support proposals that demonstrate expanded services to as many additional youth as possible.

 During six advocacy days in Springfield, CCH organizers trained and transported more than 250 shelter residents and staff from Aurora, Chicago, Lake County, Maywood, Naperville, Rockford, and Wheaton.
 CCH also worked with Housing Action Illinois, Supportive Housing Providers Association, Chicago Alliance to End Homelessness, and Heartland Alliance, with legislative leadership from State Reps.
 Greg Harris (D-Chicago) and Robyn Gabel (D-Evanston).

 This continued a record of effective advocacy: For FY12 and FY13, CCH successfully fought proposed cutbacks of 52% (of $4.7 million) to shelters and transitional housing programs across Illinois.